eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 We have covered **what** EVM is, let's explore **how** it works.

+# EVM Data Storage

+The EVM has four main places to store data during execution:
+- **Stack**
+- **Memory**
+- **Storage**
+- **Calldata**

+Let's explore each of these data stores more in depth.

 ## Stack

 Stack is a simple data structure with two operations: **PUSH** and **POP**.
 Push adds an item to top of the stack, while pop removes the top-most item.
 Stack operates on Last-In-First-Out (LIFO) principle - the last element added is the first removed.
 If you try to pop from an empty stack, a **stack underflow error** occurs.

+Since the stack is where most opcodes operate, it is responsible for holding the values used to read from and write to **memory** and **storage**, which we'll detail later.

+The primary utility of the stack by the EVM is to store intermediate values in computations.

 ![EVM stack](../../images/evm/stack.gif)

-> The EVM stack has a maximum size of 1024 items.
+> The EVM stack has a maximum size of 1024 items consisting of 32 bytes each and is reset after each contract execution.
+Only the top 16 items are easily accessible.
+If you run out of stack, the contract execution will fail.

 During bytecode execution, EVM stack functions as a _scratchpad_: opcodes consume data from the top and push results back (See the `ADD` opcode below).
 Consider a simple addition program: